PewPewKenshin/MileLDC/README.md

 The damage recorded is only an estimate, because it counts the life steal as valid lord damage.

-Use at your own rish.
+Use at your own risk.